DanielYakubov/Red-Flagger-Word-Catcher/README.md

 For performance, see `evaluation/`.

-## Usage
+## Usage 🔨

-For basic usage, all you have to do is
+For basic usage, all you have to do is:

 `$ pip install red-flagger`